shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/multibamsummary.png)|
 |<small>**Running multiBAMsummary** on a collection of BAM datasets (as before you can select collection by pressing folder (<i class="far fa-folder" aria-hidden="true"></i>) button).</small>

-This tool breaks genome into bins of fixed size (10,000 bp in our example) and computes the number of reads falling within each bin.
+This tool breaks genome into bins of fixed size (1,000 bp in our example) and computes the number of reads falling within each bin.
+You should use larger bins (e.g. 5,000bp) with a larger genome, but the yeast genome is only 12Mbp and regulatory signals are more compact.
 Here is a fragment of its output:

 ```
 #'chr' 'start' 'end'  'Reb1_R1'  'Input_R1'  'Input_R1'  'Reb1_R2'